 Nanbanzuke vinegar

-The perfect vinegar for marinating fried fish such as horse mackerel, squid and shrimp.
-Adding it to hot ingredients will add a nice flavor to it.
+This vinegar is perfect for marinating fried fish such as horse mackerel, as well as squid and shrimp.
+Adding it to hot ingredients allows the flavor to soak in well.

-When it cools, the flavor of the bonito broth will come out, so be sure to let it cool before straining.
-If you don't have time, you can cool it on ice water.
+The umami of the bonito flakes will be released as it cools, so be sure to let it cool before straining.
+If you don't have time, you can also cool it over ice water.

-When it cools, the flavor of the bonito broth will come out, so be sure to let it cool before straining.
-If you don't have time, you can cool it on ice water.
+The umami of the bonito flakes will be released as it cools, so be sure to let it cool before straining.
+If you don't have time, you can also cool it over ice water.

 How to make it